plainionist/plainionist.github.io/_drafts/clean-arch.md

 ==> in the end u probably just need a very simple integration test which is running thrugh UI to check
     that everything is wired up correctly. but NO deep logic testing through UI!

+Where do I do acceptance testing in clean arch?
+==> On US?
+==> On controller / presenter?
+==> interactor … then simple UT for presenter and controller sufficient (because only doing data convertion)

 # relation to other patterns